Wave pool: History

 The origins of wave pools go as far back as the 19th century, as famous fantasy castle builder Ludwig II of Bavaria electrified a lake to create breaking waves.

 In 1905, the "Undosa" swimming platform was built on Lake Starnberg in Germany, which used large pontoons to force the lake water to make waves.
 It has since been converted into a restaurant.

-In 1912, the "Bilzbad" in Radebeul, Germany was the first public wave pool built on the ground.
+In 1912, the "Bilzbad" in Radebeul, Germany, was the first public wave pool built on the ground.
 It used a wave machine, also called "Undosa," first exhibited the previous year at the International Hygiene Exhibition in Dresden.
 It still operates.

-Another early public wave pool was designed and built in 1927 in Budapest, Hungary in the known Gellért Baths, and appeared one of James A. Fitzpatrick's documentary Traveltalks films about the city in 1938, as one of the main tourist attractions.
+Another early public wave pool was designed and built in 1927 in Budapest, Hungary, in the known Gellért Baths, and appeared in one of James A. Fitzpatrick's documentary Traveltalks films about the city in 1938, as one of the main tourist attractions.
 It remains open.

-The natatorium at Bayocean, Oregon also had an early wave-generating machine, before it was destroyed by natural ocean waves in 1932.
+The natatorium at Bayocean, Oregon, also had an early wave-generating machine, before it was destroyed by natural ocean waves in 1932.

 A 1929 Pathe Pictorial film featured "Indoor Surfers" frolicking in small, artificially-generated waves in a swimming pool in Munich, Germany.
-The waves were created by agitators which pushed waves through the diving area and into a shallow area - where kids were bodysurfing little waves: "This is the new kind of swimming bath that is becoming the rage of Germany," one of the captions reads.
+The waves were created by agitators which pushed waves through the diving area and into a shallow area where kids were bodysurfing little waves: "This is the new kind of swimming bath that is becoming the rage of Germany," one of the captions reads.
 "No more placid waters for bathers - the mechanism behind the netting keeps everything moving."

 In 1939, a public swimming pool in Wembley, London, was equipped with machines that created wavelets to approximate the soothing ebb and flowing motion of the ocean.
 In the 1940s, Palisades Amusement Park, located on the Hudson River Palisades across from New York City, installed a large waterfall at one end of its salt water pool, the largest of such in the world at the time, which generated small waves much like those in Wembley.